19818794/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 | Filename                    | Description
 |:---------------------------:| ---------------------------------------------------------------------------------------------------
 | `0-positive_or_negative.py` | prints whether the number stored in the variable number is positive or negative.
+| `1-last_digit.py`           | prints the last digit of the number stored in the variable number.